PatLac04/azure-marketplace-leads/README.md

 # azure-marketplace-leads

+*** Development in progress ***
-Azure Functions that sends an email when there are new Azure Marketplace leads added to an Azure Table
+Simple Azure Functions that sends an email when there are new Azure Marketplace leads added to an Azure Table